Sweden And Denmark Took Very Different Approaches To Fighting The Coronavirus. The Data Shows Many More People Are Dying In Sweden.

 Tegnell has also said that Sweden's modellers are starting to see immunity build up as the disease spreads through the population, one of the factors that many see as crucial before allowing restrictions to ease significantly.
 The WHO has warned, however, that there still isn't enough evidence to say that those who defeat the virus are immune from getting it again.

-Another of Sweden's most senior epidemiologists, Professor Johan Giesecke, criticised other governments' more stringent lockdowns, arguing in an interview with UnHerd that countries such as the UK overreacted to a report produced by the Imperial College in London.
-The report had warned of hundreds of thousands of deaths without tougher restrictions and its model is credited with having greatly influenced many governments' response to the pandemic.
+Another of Sweden's most senior epidemiologists, Professor Johan Giesecke, criticised other governments' more stringent lockdowns, arguing in an interview with UnHerd that countries such as the UK overreacted to a report produced by the Imperial College London.
+The report had warned of hundreds of thousands of deaths without tougher restrictions, and its model is credited with having greatly influenced many governments' response to the pandemic.

 Responding to the criticism, Professor Neil Ferguson, one of the report’s authors, noted that per capita, Stockholm’s mortality rate is approaching that of New York.
 He told UnHerd that he expected those numbers to continue to rise day by day.
 “It is clearly a policy decision for the Swedish government whether they wish to tolerate that,” said Ferguson.
 “I don't think it's a decision other countries have made.”

-Giesecke has predicted that death tolls will even out over time as governments lift restrictions and as a result more people become infected where lockdowns were strictest.
+Giesecke has predicted that death tolls will even out over time as governments lift restrictions, and as a result more people will become infected where lockdowns were strictest.

-Health experts in the country also note that at no stage has Sweden’s hospital capacity and health service been overwhelmed, which is one of the main objectives that underpin the strategies of all countries, regardless of the rigidity of the specific measures each has put in place.
-In Stockholm this past week, more people left hospital than entered.
+Health experts in the country also note that Sweden’s hospital capacity and health service have not been overwhelmed at any stage during the crisis, which is one of the main objectives that underpin the strategies of all countries, regardless of the rigidity of the specific measures each has put in place.
+In Stockholm this past week, more people left hospitals than entered.

-It is too early to fully judge efforts to fight the pandemic and a lot is still not known about the coronavirus itself.
+It is too early to fully judge efforts to fight the pandemic, and a lot is still not known about the coronavirus itself.
 It will be a long time before the entire debate has played out, and even the best data is subject to revisions and reporting lags.
 But, for now, the data shows that Sweden’s different approach is coming with a heavier death toll.